 Did you know?
 An adult rodent only needs an opening the size of a quarter to gain entry inside your home... what the rats!
 Rodents depend on humans to survive in search for food, water, and shelter.
-In December 2017, we got snow in Florida!
-That quick Florida cold had rats scurrying towards homes for warm shelter.
-Trying to keep your home rodent-free requires some much needed knowledge, but is worth every second of your time.
+Cold weather can potentially have rats scurrying towards homes for warm shelter.
+Trying to control rodents in South Florida requires some much needed knowledge, but is worth every second of your time.
 Below we will cover the history, biology, and tips on how to spot and prevent a rodent infestation.

 The "Bubonic Plague" sounds like some evil villain's super power out of a comic book.
 We all have learned about it in school, at least if you were paying attention, if not here you go.
 Nicknamed the "Black Death," this disease was spread by a bacteria called Yersinia Pestis carried by fleas living on rats that killed millions of people and eventually wiped out 60% of Europe.
 The rats were common passengers on ships that spread goods throughout the Mediterranean.
 The "ship rat" is thought to be originated from Southeast Asia and is commonly referred to as the Roof rat today.